 An innocent posting (of mine) to Facebook last weekend sparked a bit of debate, so I thought I’d bring it here.
 Not the debate necessarily.
 Just the questions.
 You see, I’ve been harboring a bit of Christmas-decorating guilt.
 Because I haven’t done any yet.
 And I probably wouldn’t think of doing any if not for My Liege and Youngest Son doing it for me.
 Doing the outside decorating, that is.
-The blow-up Santa on the motorcycle is on the carport roof, the blowup_santalights are on the house.
+The blow-up Santa on the motorcycle is on the carport roof, the lights are on the house.
 But I’m not, no way, not even considering, putting up our Christmas tree until at least December 15th.
 I’ve never been able to fathom putting up the tree earlier than 2 weeks prior to the big day.
 Part of this is because we use live trees, and I like them to last until after January 1st.
 We put our tree in the family room in the basement, because that’s where the monster TV and fireplace is, and My Liege does love his fire every night.
 We have a huge living room, but when we first moved into this house it served as a living room/piano room/partial dining room AND office (complete with two desks).
 There was no room for a tree.
 So the stockings went on the upstairs fireplace and the tree went downstairs.
 My kids grew up like that, so that’s how they want the tradition to remain.
 I can’t argue.

 Thanks to social networking sites like Twitter and Facebook, it has recently been revealed to me that it might be something of an American tradition to to do all your Christmas decorating—including putting up the tree—on Thanksgiving weekend a month before Christmas.
 In some ways, the idea makes me jealous.
 American Thanksgiving kicks off the holiday season, so dispensing with the turkey one day, observing Black Friday the next, then decorating for Christmas makes sense.
 For me as a Canadian, however, it doesn’t make sense until I’m staring the Christmas countdown in the face, and that’s always ten days before.

 Now, some say you can put up your tree a month early even if it’s a live tree, that proper watering will keep it going until Christmas.
 Thanks, but I don’t want to try that with a roaring fire in the same room every evening.
 The other option that is becoming more and more popular is the artificial Christmas tree.
 Twenty years ago, I found fake trees laughable.
 I mean, they looked pretty darn fake.
 Now, they look great.
 I can easily see the argument for an artificial tree (which I’ll refer to as fake from now on for the sake of my typing fingers).
-They can go up earlier and you don’t have to worry about them catching on fire or your toddlers playing in the water or eating the needles xmas_tree_farmthat fall on the floor.
+They can go up earlier and you don’t have to worry about them catching on fire or your toddlers playing in the water or eating the needles that fall on the floor.
 If you buy a good fake tree, I’m sure you could expect to keep it for twenty years before dumping it in the landfill.
 Whereas, with a live tree, you replace it every year.

 We get our live trees from a Christmas tree farm down the road (that’s a picture from last year).
 The farm is within walking distance, but the trees are up a steep hill and we always seem to have to go to the top to find THE one.
 That’s enough walking without needing to haul the tree all the way back to the house without benefit of the pickup.
 Before we discovered the Christmas tree farm, we’d cut a live tree from our woodlot or a piece of property we once owned, or one of my dad’s properties.
 We called it juvenile thinning.
 Now, it’s much easier to just visit the tree farm, which didn’t grow anything but dry yellow grass and cow pies before it came into existence.
 Every year around about this coming weekend, we go and flag which tree we want.
 Then, when we go back around the 15th, we’re rest assured there’s still a tree left to buy.
 The tree goes up until New Year’s Day, and then we take it into town for chipping.
 For getting a live tree, I figure the way we do it could qualify as “green.”